Laser cutting is a high-precision process that can create complex designs and patterns on paper.

 Copy paper can be processed under a laser to produce clean cuts but is not generally recommended for laser engraving as it is extremely thin.

-A bond paper is similar to copy paper but is more durable and has a thickness of around 0.005" - 0.02".
+Bond paper is similar to copy paper but is more durable and has a thickness of around 0.005" - 0.02".

 Laser cutting bond paper produces a smooth cut with no edge burns and is also suitable for laser engraving.